-49 DeepCore, however there are a few located on string 36 and 43 as well, as shown in the center of
+48 DeepCore, however there are a few located on string 36 and 43 as well, as shown in the center of

-50 Fig. 1.
+49 Fig. 1.
 Further information on the detector instrumentation can be found in Ref.
 [5,6].

 Figure 1.
 Left: The method of AC coupling, new toroids and old toroids.
-Middle: Mapping showing the HQE DOMs and standard DOMs.
+Right: Mapping showing the HQE DOMs and standard DOMs.
 These figures also show the location of the dead DOMs in white.

-The largest contribution to the IceCube trigger rate comes from down-going muons produced 51 in cosmic ray induced showers [7].
-Cosmic ray muons stopping in the detector cause the individ-52 ual DOM launch rate to decrease at lower depths.
-Further, during the formation of this ice sheet, 53 there have been several periods of colder climate (stadials) that have caused vastly different optical 54 properties in the ice at different depths.
-The optical properties also affect the DOM launch rate, 55 in particular, the "dust layer" from roughly 2100 to 2200 m (optical modules 32-38 in the IceCube 56 detector) below the surface is a region in the ice with a relatively large scattering and absorption co-57 efficient.
-These factors can cause the DOM trigger rates to vary by nearly a factor of 10 depending 58 on the depth in the detector.
-59
+The largest contribution to the IceCube trigger rate comes from down-going muons produced 50 in cosmic ray induced showers [7].
+Cosmic ray muons stopping in the detector cause the individual 51 trigger rate to decrease at lower depths.
+Further, during the formation of this ice sheet, there have 52 been several periods of colder climate (stadials) that have caused vastly different optical properties 53 in the ice at different depths.
+The optical properties also affect the trigger rate, in particular, the 54 "dust layer" from roughly 2100 to 2200 m (optical modules 32-38 in the IceCube detector) below 55 the surface is a region in the ice with a relatively large scattering and absorption coefficient.
+These 56 factors can cause the DOM trigger rates to vary by nearly a factor of 10 depending on the depth in 57 the detector.
+58

-IceCube relies on two observables per DOM to reconstruct events: the total number of detected 60 photons (referred to as charge, after the PMT dynode stage) and their timing distribution.
-This 61 technical report is concerned with accurately determining how the DOMs collect charge in order to 62 improve calibration and the description of the detector in the Monte Carlo simulation.
-It describes 63 the procedure used to determine the PMTs gain characteristics as seen in the single photoelectron 64 charge distributions (SPE templates) using in-situ data from the IceCube and DeepCore detectors.
-65 This was recently made possible by reducing the multi-PE contamination using a specially designed 66 pulse selection, and developing a method to account for the remaining multi-PE contamination 67 when fitting for the single photoelectron distribution.
-68
+IceCube relies on two observables per DOM to reconstruct events: the total number of detected 59 photons (referred to as charge, after the PMT dynode stage) and their timing distribution.
+This 60 technical report is concerned with accurately determining how the DOMs collect charge in order to 61 improve calibration and the description of the detector in the Monte Carlo simulation.
+It describes 62 the procedure used to determine the PMTs gain characteristics as seen in the single photoelectron 63 charge distributions (SPE templates) using in-situ data from the IceCube and DeepCore detectors.
+64 This was recently made possible by reducing the multi-PE contamination using a specially designed 65 pulse selection, and developing a method to account for the remaining multi-PE contamination 66 when fitting for the single photoelectron distribution.
+67

-In using in-situ data to measure the charge distributions, we accurately represent the individual PMT response as a function of time, environmental conditions, software version, hardware differences, and sample photons uniformly over the surface of the photocathode.
-This is beneficial since it also allows us to inspect the stability and long term behavior of the individual DOMs, verify previous calibration, and correlate features and environment to DOM behavior.
+In using in-situ data to measure the charge distributions, we accurately represent the individual

+PMT response as a function of time, environmental conditions, software version, hardware differ ences, and sample photons uniformly over the surface of the photocathode.
+This is beneficial since it also allows us to inspect the stability and long term behavior of the individual DOMs, verify

+72 previous calibration, and correlate features and environment to DOM behavior.

-74 1.1 Single photoelectron charge distributions
+73 1.1 Single photoelectron charge distributions